GothenburgBitFactory/taskwarrior/taskchampion/docs/src/sync-protocol.md

 #### Key Derivation

 The client derives the 32-byte encryption key from the configured encryption secret using PBKDF2 with HMAC-SHA256 and 100,000 iterations.
-The salt is the SHA256 hash of the 16-byte form of the client key.
+The salt is the SHA256 hash of the 16-byte form of the client ID.

 #### Encryption